ericjanto/BookMobile/README.md

 # Library Database Project

-> Project build entirely in Java to read books from csv-files into a library,
+> Project build entirely in Java to read data from csv-files into a library,
 > featuring several functions to maintain the library.